janhelfenstein/project-janhelfenstein/README.md

 - Email: janh@ethz.ch

-Date of data collection: 2025-06-01 to 2025-06-04 Geographi location of data collection: Zurich, Switzerland
+Date of data collection:
+From 2025-06-01 to 2025-06-04

+Geographical locations of data collection:
+Zurich, Switzerland
+Neuenkirch, Switzerland